racinmat/gcp-tts-webui/SETUP_CHECKLIST.md

 If something doesn't work:
 - [ ] Check console logs for error messages
 - [ ] Verify all environment variables are set correctly
-- [ ] Ensure service account key file path is correct
 - [ ] Confirm OAuth2 redirect URIs match exactly
 - [ ] Check that APIs are enabled in Google Cloud Console
+- [ ] Verify OAuth2 scopes include cloud-platform scope

 ## ✅ Security Verification

-- [ ] Service account key file is in `.gitignore`
 - [ ] `.env` file is in `.gitignore`
 - [ ] No credentials are hardcoded in source files
 - [ ] OAuth2 redirect URIs only include necessary domains
 - [ ] Session secret is strong and unique
+- [ ] OAuth2 scopes are minimal and necessary

 ## ✅ Production Deployment (Optional)